bitnine-oss/AGViewer/README.md

-# Git Store Transfer Notification
+# Deprecated !!

-The AG Viewer project has been moved to Apache/incubator-age-viewer.
+## AGViewer project has been moved to [Apache AGE Viewer](https://github.com/apache/incubator-age-viewer)

 Future AGView developments are at https://github.com/apache/incubator-age-viewer